cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/service_access.html.markdown

 The current Service Access can be imported using an `id`.

 If given `id` matches existing [`service_plan_visibilities`](https://apidocs.cloudfoundry.org/280/service_plan_visibilities/list_all_service_plan_visibilities.html), resource will be imported as a `service_access` targeting an organization.
-Otherwhise, it will be imported as `service_access` controling plan's public state.
+Otherwise, it will be imported as `service_access` controlling plan's public state.
 E.g.

 ```
 $ terraform import cf_service_access.org1-mysql-512mb a-guid